When eating real food on a budget, there are two places where most people get stuck: the very beginning, and the very end.

 CSA #1

-Small, family-owned and operated, certified organic by California Certified Organic Farmers and grows 30 different crops on-site mostly year-round.
-Pick-up on site.
+A small, family-owned and operated, certified organic by California Certified Organic Farmers and grows 30 different local vegetables on-site mostly year-round.
+Pick-up on site is available.

 CSA #2

-Large, family-owned and grows on 75 acres year-round.
-Has delivery options to nearby cities for local pick-up and also sells at local farmers markets.
+A large, family-owned CSA farm that grows on 75 acres year-round.
+It has delivery options to nearby cities for local pick-up and also sells at local farmers markets.

 Farmers Market #1

-Hosts 5-10 stands each week in a less-populated and infrequently visited town.
-60/40 ratio of organic versus conventional produce with good selection throughout operating hours.
+The farmer’s market hosts 5-10 stands each week in a less-populated and infrequently visited town.
+They have a 60/40 ratio of organic versus conventional produce with good selection throughout operating hours.

 Farmers Market #2

-Hosts 15-25 stands each week in a high-trafficked area in frequently visited town.
-90/10 ratio of organic versus conventional produce with selection waning about mid-way through operating hours.
+This farmer’s market hosts 15-25 stands each week in a high-trafficked area in frequently visited town.
+There is a 90/10 ratio of organic versus conventional produce with selection waning about mid-way through operating hours.

 CSA #1